 Summary of Business Requirements Documentation

-Ideally, the Business Requirements Documentation (BRD) should include an overview of what the business in general does and why it needs a website or software solution.
+Ideally, the business requirements documentation should include an overview of what the business in general does and why it needs a website or software solution.

 After outlining these basic details, it’s time to get into more specific needs, such as functionality, expectations, and features.